THC Extraction Methods: Complete Guide to Cannabis Extraction (2026)

 Now, let’s talk about the correct decarb time.
 The ideal decarboxylation time can vary depending on several factors, including the temperature, the moisture content of the cannabis, and the desired end product.

 Typically, decarboxylation occurs within a specific temperature range.
-Most experts recommend decarbing cannabis at a temperature between 220 to 240 degrees Fahrenheit (104 to 115 degrees Celsius) for around 30 to 45 minutes.
+Most experts recommend decarbing cannabis at a temperature between 220 and 240 degrees Fahrenheit (104 to 115 degrees Celsius) for around 30 to 45 minutes.
 This timeframe allows for the complete conversion of THCA to THC without degrading the cannabinoids or terpenes significantly.

 However, it’s important to note that decarboxylation is not a one-size-fits-all process.
 Some cannabis strains may require longer or shorter decarb times due to variations in moisture content and cannabinoid profiles.
 It’s always a good idea to start with the recommended time and temperature and adjust accordingly based on the desired results.